Kenya's COVID-19 Cases Rise to 225 As 9 Kenyans Test Positive

 He said the game changers in the fight against the virus remained mass testing, isolating and treating.

+CS Kagwe said Kenya's death rate of four per cent was within the global range of 6.3 per cent and that 144 of its cases were imported but warned that these figures should not be viewed as an indicator of a time to relax.

+"A comparative of the counties being overrun by the virus shows they were reporting similar figures as we are now," he said.

-"The battle will be won not by the government but by Kenyans working together," he said.
+He added, "The battle will be won not by the government but by Kenyans working together."

-Among the key steps the government has taken are a nationwide curfew from 5am to 7pm and the prohibition of movement into and out of Nairobi, Mombasa, Kilifi and Kwale counties, where majority of the cases were earlier reported.
+Among the key steps the government has taken are a nationwide curfew from 7pm to 5am and the prohibition of movement into and out of Nairobi, Mombasa, Kilifi and Kwale counties, where majority of the cases were earlier reported.

 The government also requires everybody to wear a mask while public, the risk being an arrest and charges.
-Those taken into custody could face a fine of up to Ksh20,000 ($200) or a prison term.
+Those taken into custody could face a fine of up to Sh20,000 or a prison term.

 MASS TESTING

-It said priority areas would include quarantine centres, hotels, isolation facilities, hospitals and high population density areas such as Kibra in Nairobi, as well as parts of Mandera County in north-eastern and Siaya County in western Kenya.
+It said priority areas would include quarantine centres, hotels, isolation facilities, hospitals and high population density areas such as Kibra in Nairobi, as well as parts of Mandera and Siaya counties.

-In this regard, Mr Kagwe announced on Wednesday that a special team led by Dr Patrick Amoth, the acting Director-General in the Health ministry, had been sent to Siaya.
+In this regard, Mr Kagwe announced on Wednesday that a high-level team led by Dr Patrick Amoth, the acting Director-General in the Health ministry, had been sent to Siaya.

 He said the team was examining the status of quarantine and isolation facilities in the county and engaging the people in moving in one direction against the virus.